-Going to college can be a significant transition for both the student and the family.
-For many students this is the first time they are separating from the family and moving towards independence.
-This is an exciting time but the transition can also bring up concerns for both the family and the student.
-Students with disabilities and their family must also understand what it means to transition to a university with a disability and what steps to take in order to receive support from Disability Resources for Students (DRS) at UW.
-While the DRS office at the UW can not promise your student will succeed we are committed to ensuring your student has equal access to UW programs and services, and facilitating opportunities for success.
+Going to college can be a significant transition for both student and family.
+For many students this is the first time they are separating from family and moving toward independence.
+This is an exciting time but the transition can also bring up concerns for all involved.
+Students with disabilities and their families must also understand what it means to transition to a university with a disability and what steps to take in order to receive support from Disability Resources for Students (DRS) at UW.
+While DRS cannot promise your student will succeed, we are committed to ensuring that your student has equal access to all UW programs and services, and facilitating opportunities for success.

 - Know your students rights